tsunami416604/azure-docs.hu-hu/articles/cognitive-services/text-analytics/vs-text-connected-service.md

         }
     ```

-1. A Models mappát adja hozzá a modell osztályát.
+1. A Models mappába vegyen fel egy osztályt a modellnek.

     ```csharp
     using System;